 Change Up Your Landscaping

 If your yard or garden is prone to snakes, consider making changes that will deter these pests from coming in.
 Garden regularly to remove any snake attractants like debris, holes, and overgrowth.
-Keep the grass cut short to eliminate hiding places for snakes.
-Consider installing snake-proof fencing made of steel mesh, plastic sheeting, or catch net.
+Keep the grass cut short of eliminating hiding places for snakes.
+Consider installing snake-proof fencing made of steel mesh, plastic sheeting, or a catch net.
 If you do install fencing, make sure it is flush with the ground and angled outward and that it is at least 3 feet high and 4 feet deep.
-You can also use materials that make it difficult for snakes to slither over like holly leaves, pine cones, egg shells, and gravel.
-You can also consider planting snake repellent plants that provide a natural deterrent.
+You can also use materials that make it difficult for snakes to slither over, like holly leaves, pine cones, egg shells, and gravel.
+You can also consider planting snake-repellent plants that provide a natural deterrent.
 Some common examples include marigolds, lemongrass, and wormwood.

 Use Natural Predators

 Foxes and raccoons are common predators of snakes.
 Guinea hens, turkeys, pigs, and cats will also help keep snakes away.
 If foxes are indigenous to your area, fox urine is a very good natural repellent for snakes when spread around your property.

 Snakes have an elevated sense of smell and are ultra-sensitive to odours and fumes.
 One smell they particularly dislike is smoke.
 One remedy is to dig a fire pit and let it smoke for several days – covering the embers with moss and leaves can give you the best effect.

 Utilize Natural Products

 There are several natural products that work well as snake repellents.
 Some of the more common ones include: